 It is estimated that there are around 200 million working animals worldwide that do the jobs of trucks, tractors and taxis, many of which work to support impoverished communities in developing countries

 In the last year, SPANA provided over 376,151 free veterinary treatments to working animals throughout the world.
 This included treatment for 194,361 donkeys, 59,876 horses, 13,148 mules and 9,432 camels.

 SPANA works with schoolchildren overseas to promote positive attitudes and build empathy towards animals.
-In 2014, SPANA’s education programme reached more than 50,000 children in developing countries – helping to ensure a better future for working animals.
+Last year, SPANA’s education projects reached more than 63,969 children in developing countries – helping to ensure a better future for working animals.